 - Type of academic institution (e.g., historically Black colleges and universities, Carnegie codes, public or private) awarding the doctorate

 Target population.
-The population for the 2019 SED consists of all individuals receiving a research doctorate from a U.S. academic institution in the 12-month period beginning 1 July 2018 and ending 30 June 2019.
+The population for the 2021 SED consists of all individuals receiving a research doctorate from a U.S. academic institution in the 12-month period beginning 1 July 2020 and ending 30 June 2021.
 A research doctorate is a doctoral degree that (1) requires completion of an original intellectual contribution in the form of a dissertation or an equivalent culminating project (e.g., musical composition) and (2) is not primarily intended as a degree for the practice of a profession.
-The most common research doctorate degree is the PhD.
+The most common research doctoral degree is the PhD.
 Recipients of professional doctoral degrees, such as MD, DDS, DVM, JD, DPharm, DMin, and PsyD, are not included in the SED.

 Sample design.
 The SED is a census.

 Data Collection and Processing

 Data collection.
 Two modes of data collection are used in the SED: self-administered Web survey and computer-assisted telephone interviewing (CATI).
 The self-administered Web survey is the primary mode of SED completion.
 The proportion of SED completions using the Web has increased each year since it was introduced in 2001, and it reached 97.6% in 2021.

 Nonrespondents are contacted by e-mail and mail to complete the Web survey.
 If the series of follow-up e-mails and mailings is unsuccessful, the survey contractor attempts to reach nonrespondents to complete an abbreviated survey by CATI.
 Approximately 2.4% of SED completions were from CATI in 2021.
 At the end of data collection phase, institutional coordinators are contacted to obtain information on a small number of critical SED data items for nonrespondents from their institution.